Diamoon18/bezier-curve/README.md

 g2d.fillRect(0, 0, 900, 600);
 g2d.setColor(Color.CYAN);
 ```
-We go through all coordinates x, y and by the formula for 3rd-degree curves, we find auxiliary points.
+We go through all coordinates x, y and by the formula for 3rd-degree curves, we find auxiliary points.\
+Draw a line for the resulting coordinates.
 ```java
     for(int i = 0; i < 26; i++) {
         for(double t = 0.0; t <= 1.0; t+=0.005) {